BIS Certification for Foreign Manufacturers - BIS FMCS Certificate - Standphill India

 BIS Certification for Germany Manufacturers

-German manufacturers exporting industrial and technical products to India must comply with applicable BIS requirements when the products fall under mandatory standards.
+German manufacturers exporting technical and industrial products must comply with applicable BIS requirements when the products fall under mandatory standards.

-American and British manufacturers exporting regulated goods to India may require BIS certification for customs clearance and sale in India.
+American and British manufacturers exporting regulated goods to India may require the FMCS certificate for customs clearance and sale.

 BIS Certification for Southeast Asian Manufacturers

-Manufacturers from Malaysia, Singapore, Indonesia, Taiwan, and nearby regions also frequently apply for BIS FMCS certification.
+Manufacturers from Malaysia, Singapore, Indonesia, Taiwan and nearby regions also frequently apply for FMCS certification.

 USAUnited States